oscarbranson/latools/docs/_sources/users/beginners/8-filtering.rst.txt

 This plots every analyte in your ablation profiles, plotted against every other analyte.
 The axes in each panel are described by the diagonal analyte names.
 The colour intensity in each panel corresponds to the data density (i.e. it's a 2D histogram!).

-Within these plots, you should focus on the behaviour of 'conaminant indicator' elements, i.e. elements that are normally within a known concentration range, or are known to be associated with a possible contaminant phase.
+Within these plots, you should focus on the behaviour of 'contaminant indicator' elements, i.e. elements that are normally within a known concentration range, or are known to be associated with a possible contaminant phase.
 As these are foraminifera, we will pay particularly close attention to the concentrations of Al, Mn and Ba in the ablations, which are all normally low and homogeneous in foraminifera samples, but are prone to contamination by clay particles.
 In these samples, the Ba and Mn are relatively uniform, but the Al increases towards the end of each ablation.
 This is because the tape that the specimens were mounted on contains a significant amount of Al, which is picked up by the laser as it ablates through the shell.